 Admittedly, Yahoo is not a perfectly secure system.
-No-one on the Education Committee has ever heard of a totally secure system.
+No one on the Education Committee has ever heard of a totally secure system.
 Even Canada Post is not perfectly secure - mail can be lost or stolen.
 However, Yahoo is free and serviceable, and it has all the features we need.
 We have never had any problems with it in the over ten years we have used it for Cyber Courses.

 You do not have to set up and use a Yahoo email.
 You will be prompted to establish a Yahoo account, but you do not actually have to use it for anything else.
 You have the choice of specifying the email address at which you wish to receive communications from the group.
 You could establish a separate email account just to use with Yahoo.
 You will also be able to choose whether to receive emails from the group as they are posted or in a daily digest, or to read them online on the Yahoo site.

-Yes, you can access Yahoo Groups on an iPad, through your browser (Safari, Firefox, and Chrome).
+You can access Yahoo Groups on an iPad, through your browser (Safari, Firefox, and Chrome).

-Education understands that some participants prefer to purchase a kit, so that option will be offered for specific courses if the author is willing to prepare and send out kits.
+EAC understands that some participants prefer to purchase a kit, so that option will be offered for specific courses if the author is willing to prepare and send out kits.

 Once the course starts, the lessons will be posted into the Yahoo Files section of the group according to the schedule set by the author.

-Cyber Courses are meant to be a fun way to work with the author and the other studnts from the comfort of your home, asking questions along the way and sharing photos of your progress.
+Cyber Courses are meant to be a fun way for you to work with the author and the other students from the comfort of your home, asking questions along the way and sharing photos of your progress.
 ONLY the registered participants, author and Online Assistant will have access to the sharing involved in a Cyber Course.
 We feel this is a clear advantage and one aspect of the online learning many are adopting.